💾 File Size Calculator

 Conversions are accurate to 4 decimal places.
 For precise engineering calculations, we recommend using the raw bytes value displayed in the conversion table.

-History is stored locally in your browser's localStorage
+History is stored locally in your browser's localStorage.

 It remains available until you: